bramley/phplist-plugin-addons/README.md

 This plugin requires phplist 3.5.4 or later, requires php version 7 or later, and also requires the Common plugin to be enabled.

 ### Install through phplist ###

 The recommended way to install is through the Plugins page (menu Config > Manage plugins) using the package URL `https://github.com/bramley/phplist-plugin-addons/archive/master.zip`.

+## Usage ##

+For guidance on using the plugin see the plugin's page within the phplist documentation site <https://resources.phplist.com/plugin/addons>

 ## Version history ##

     version         Description
+    1.17.0+20240827 Improve export of event log
-    1.16.0+20240629 Remove the (test) prefix from the subject of a test campaign 1.15.0+20240627 Mark campaign as sent when all attempts fail 1.14.1+20231201 Improve matching of bounce rule
+                    Add page to decode a link tracking parameter 1.16.0+20240629 Remove the (test) prefix from the subject of a test campaign 1.15.0+20240627 Mark campaign as sent when all attempts fail 1.14.1+20231201 Improve matching of bounce rule